Bedburg

 Bedburg (/de/) is a town in the Rhein-Erft-Kreis, North Rhine-Westphalia of Germany with 25,000 residents.
 Since 2014, Sascha Solbach is the mayor of Bedburg.
 The town is documented as existing as early as 893.

+Politics

+The current mayor of Bedburg is Sascha Solbach of the SPD, who has been serving as mayor since 2014.
+In the 2025 local elections he was reelected with 64,57 % of the vote.

+City council

+After the 2025 local elections, the Bedburg city council is composed as follows: